arteria/cmsplugin-contact-plus/README.md

 - and track the current status in each message record for further interaction (new, in progress, closed).
 - Add/Update dependencies to setup.py.
 - Widget support for each field.
-- Provide examples and real live case studies
+- Provide examples and real life case studies
 - Multiple template support /custom templates
 - Formatted email messages, HTML?